dataforgoodfr/quotaclimat/README.md

 Otherwise, default is all channels

 ### Batch update
-In case we have a new word detection logic, we must re apply it to all saved keywords inside our database.
+In case we have a new word detection logic - and already saved data from Mediatree inside our DB (otherwise see Batch import based on time or channel) - we must re apply it to all saved keywords inside our database.

 We should use env variable `UPDATE`  like in docker compose (should be set to "true")